 The previous meetings

-We boast an unbeaten record against the Parisians, having first met in the 1993/94 European Cup Winners Cup semi-final.
+We first met the Parisians in the 1993/94 European Cup Winners' Cup semi-final.
 A 1-1 draw in France was followed by a 1-0 home success with the late Kevin Campbell grabbing the crucial goal to book our spot in the final, when we beat Parma to lift the silverware.

 There were also a pair of draws in the 2016/17 Champions League group stage when Unai Emery was PSG boss.
 Alexis Sanchez cancelled out a first-minute Edison Cavani strike and Verratti and Olivier Giroud were dismissed late on in the French capital, but the pair grabbed our goals in another entertaining affair in N5 when Cavani had again opened the scoring, but another own goal, this time from Alex Iwobi, saw the spoils shared again.